 The Head IG Gravity Junior comes in 25 inch and 26 inch sizes, and it’s a bit more expensive.
 This racquet is a great option for older kids, age 10-12, who are getting a bit more serious about their tennis play.
 It’s durable, lightweight, and offers a good amount of power.

 This cute tennis racquet by Babolat is a popular option.
 It comes in 19 inch, 21 inch, 23 inch, and 25 inch sizes.
 The design of the 19 inch is the most “cute” and suitable for small kids, with the larger sizes being more professional looking and perhaps better suited to older kids.

 Babolat is a well respected brand in the tennis world, and the B Fly is a great junior tennis racquet for young kids.

 This is the junior version of the very popular Babolat Pure Aero tennis racquet.
 It’s expensive, but it’s worth the price if you’re looking for a top-of-the-line junior tennis racquet for your serious tennis player kid.

-This is our top pick for kids getting more serious about tennis, because it’s a very good racquet at a very reasonable price.
+This is our top pick for kids getting more serious about tennis, because it’s actually a pretty good Babolat racquet at a very reasonable price.
 Extra bonus if you or your kid like Nadal.